Why have Pet Programs for Seniors?

-There are two pet related programs offered through the Lieutenant Governor's Office on Aging:
+There are two pet related programs offered through the South Carolina Department on Aging:

 - Paw Pals is a program that offers pet food to qualified seniors at no cost.

-- Through Pet Vets for Seniors, are veterinarians offer limited services to approved senior citizens for a reduced cost.
+- Through Pet Vets for Seniors, our veterinarians offer limited services to approved senior citizens for a reduced cost.

-Senior Citizens receiving services through either program will be assessed by LGOA or AAA staff to qualify.
+Senior Citizens receiving services through either program will be assessed by SCDOA or AAA staff to qualify.
 Other requests for pet services are handled on a case-by-case basis.
-All pet services are identified by LGOA staff and statewide partners.
+All pet services are identified by SCDOA staff and statewide partners.

 Here's how you help:

 Donations and partnerships are a key component of the Senior Pet Program as it is the program’s only funding source.

 Businesses who cater to pets with supplies or services may provide donations to the SCDOA, which in turn, will be given to a senior.
 Supplies may include, but are not limited to: pet food; crates; pet beds; harnesses or collars; leashes; treats; and pet toys.
 Services may include, but are not limited to: yearly vaccines; spaying and neutering services; grooming; and emergency pet care.